Lainie has completed training for her local Community Emergency Response Team (CERT) and is concerned about all things preparedness.

 A weather-alert radio operates like a smoke detector.
 When a weather or non-weather advisory, watch, or warning is reported, the radio signals you via sound, flashing lights, or both.
 You can then tune in to receive information.
 Some models can be connected to adaptive devices for people with a hearing impairment.

 Because of their need for consistent power, many weather-alert radios must be plugged into an electrical power source, though many have a battery backup feature.
 This makes these radios less useful in situations where the power is out for a long time.
 On the plus side, keeping the radio plugged in means that it stays put and you won't have to hunt it down in an emergency.

 If you do opt to purchase a model that requires constant power, consider purchasing an emergency radio that can be operated using a hand-crank as a back-up if the power goes down.

-The radio is programmable: You can shut off alerts for some events (though this isn’t possible for major disaster warnings, such as tornadoes).
-You can also indicate how you want to be alerted, via the display lighting up, a loud alert sound, or the alert sound followed by the radio broadcast for the next three minutes.
+The radio is programmable, so you can shut off alerts for some events (though this isn’t possible for major disaster warnings, such as tornadoes).
+You can also indicate how you want to be alerted—via the display lighting up, a loud alert sound, or the alert sound followed by the radio broadcast for the next three minutes.

 Tip: It is available in both box and clamshell packaging.
 You can save significant money by choosing the clamshell.

 Emergency radios are designed for use during a power outage.
 These units feature multiple power options, including hand-crank charging, solar charging, USB charging, AC or DC wall charging, and AA or AAA batteries